hamsyn/LQG-group/minimalqual.md

 ## The Fundamentals

-The student needs to have solid knowledge in 3 core subjects and one of 2 elective subjects.
-The successful candidate needs to pass the written exams (the Minimal Qualification Exams), one for each subject.
-It is allowed that the student focuses on one subject for certain period and takes the exam right after.
-The following lists all the subjects, examination syllabi, and references.
+The student needs to have solid knowledge in the subjects that are closely related to the research field.
+The successful candidate needs to pass the written exams (the Minimal Qualification Exams) for 3 core subjects and one of the 2 elective subjects.
+It is allowed that the student focuses on one subject for certain period and takes the exam of the subject right after.
+The following lists all the core and elective subjects, examination syllabi, and references.
 Some good online resources may be found in e.g. the PSI program (PIRSA video library) at Perimeter Institute for Theoretical Physics

 ### Core Subject 1: General Relativity